 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D5 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D5 and D750 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5 and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.